cferdinandi/adventure/content/downloads.md

 - **[Character Sheets.](/downloads/character-sheets.pdf)** Everything you need to build your Adventure character.
 - **[GM Cheatsheet.](/downloads/gm-cheatsheet.pdf)** A handy one-page reference to make GMing your games a bit easier.
+- **[Map of Fararia.](/downloads/map.pdf)** Track your location around Farfaria, and learn more about the various landmarks and creatures that live there.